techsoft3d/ExchangeToolkit/README.md

 * Building on Mac/Linux
   * Edit the file ExchangeToolkit/build/qmake/config.pri
-  * Update the HOOPS_EXCHANGE_DIR and HOOPS_VISUALIZE_DIR variables to point to your installations ** BE SURE TO USE FORWARD SLASHES
+  * Update the HOOPS_EXCHANGE_PATH and HOOPS_VISUALIZE_PATH variables to point to your installations ** BE SURE TO USE FORWARD SLASHES
   * Save the file and run qmake
   * Run make